DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/Reports/Descriptions/Reports-AIPoweredExtensions-ReportDesigner.md

 - **Smart Preview with AI-generated Data**

-    A **Smart Preview** button appears next to default Design/Preview commands in the [Main Toolbar](https://docs.devexpress.com/XtraReports/17552/web-reporting/end-user-report-designer-for-web/interface-elements/main-toolbar).
+    A **Test Data** button appears next to default Design/Preview commands in the [Main Toolbar](https://docs.devexpress.com/XtraReports/17552/web-reporting/end-user-report-designer-for-web/interface-elements/main-toolbar).
 Click this button to display a report preview with AI-generated Test Data (to help prototype your report without an active database connection).

     [Documentation](https://docs.devexpress.com/XtraReports/405467/ai-powered-functionality/web-reporting/test-data-source-in-web-report-designer)